Camino Sleeping Gear

 Should I take a sleeping bag or a travel sheet

-sleeping sack, or sleeping bag liner)
+(sleeping sheet, sleeping sack, or sleeping bag liner)

 on the Camino?